bsoptei/zerda-java-basics/README.md

     return a + b;
   }
 ```
-Like the add() function, this will also pass for this specific case, but if a> b and a< c, it will not work as it should.
+Like the add() function, testMax will also pass for this specific case, but if a> b and a< c, int max_of_three will not work as expected.
 It can be fixed (just a quick fix) like this:
 ```java
 public static int max_of_three(int a, int b, int c) {